 If or others around you are having trouble coping, make sure you speak to your child’s treatment team.
 It’s very likely they have helped and supported many other families who have been through what you’re currently going through.
 Sometimes just letting other people know how you’re feeling helps you feel less alone.
 If you feel supported, then you will feel more able to support your child.

 Most children’s hospitals will allocate a social worker to each family to provide support throughout treatment.
 If you need support, contact your hospital-based social worker to let them know how you’re feeling and to see what support can be made available to you and your family, including music therapists, play therapists or education support staff.

 The following webpages and organisations also offer support and/or extra information for children with cancer and their families:

-Living with children’s cancer has information about physical, emotional and practical issues during and after diagnosis and treatment.
-There is also a page with helpful links on where to find support.
+- Living with children’s cancer has information about physical, emotional and practical issues during and after diagnosis and treatment.

-For additional specific information about childhood cancer, contact any of the major children’s hospitals and networks in your state or territory can provide information about childhood cancer.
+- Any of the major children’s hospitals and networks in your state or territory can provide information about childhood cancer.

 For more information about Hodgkin lymphoma, see:

 - Hodgkin disease, from the American Cancer Society

 - Childhood Hodgkin lymphoma treatment (PDQ®), from the National Cancer Institute (United States)

 Note that information from international organisations may not always apply to children in Australia.